 “Such inaccurate reports are distracting from the efforts of the world and WHO to curb the Covid-19 pandemic.”

-Der Spiegel also reported that the BND had doubts about the US claim that the coronavirus had escaped from a Chinese laboratory, the report said.
+Der Spiegel also reported that the BND had doubts about the US claim that the coronavirus had escaped from a Chinese laboratory, Der Spiegel reported.

 According to der Spiegel, the BND asked all partners of the “Five Eyes” intelligence network, which includes the US, the UK, Canada, Australia and New Zealand, for evidence of the laboratory thesis distributed by the Americans.

-None of the secret services wanted to confirm the thesis that, in addition to US President Donald Trump, was being backed by US Secretary of State Mike Pompeo, the report said.
+None of the secret services wanted to confirm the thesis that, in addition to US President Donald Trump, was being backed by US Secretary of State Mike Pompeo, Der Spiegel reported.

 Pompeo said last weekend that he saw “overwhelming evidence” for the laboratory thesis, but provided no proof.

-In an internal note for German Secretary of Defense Annegret Kramp-Karrenbauer, the US claims are now being classified as nothing more than a calculated diversion.
+In an internal note for German Secretary of Defense Annegret Kramp-Karrenbauer, the US claims are now being classified as nothing more than a calculated diversion, Der Spiegel reported.

 With the laboratory theory, the US president is trying to “distract from his own mistakes and direct the anger of the Americans towards China,” the confidential dossier stated.

-The majority of scientists believe it is much more likely that Sars-CoV-2 has been transmitted to humans from bats via another host and through the wildlife trade, which China quickly banned with a new law in March.
+The majority of scientists believe it is much more likely that Sars-CoV-2 has been transmitted to humans from bats via another host and through the wildlife trade, which China quickly banned with a new law in March, Der Spiegel reported.

 Meanwhile, the coronavirus crisis has caused a major erosion of public support in Germany for its traditional allies in the US while feeding into a narrative of doubts about America and its president for its erratic, comedy of errors response, the South China Morning Post reported.